Stock markets today: Asia mixed ahead of US earnings

 Wall Street’s benchmark S&P 500 index gained 0.1% on Monday after Coca-Cola Co. announced better quarterly profits than expected.
 Some 170 of the biggest U.S. companies are due to report earnings this week.

-Also this week, U.S. government data are expected to show economic growth is slowing following repeated interest rate hikes to cool stubbornly high inflation.
+Also this week, U.S. data are expected to show economic growth is slowing following interest rate hikes to cool stubbornly high inflation.

-If the economy cools, tech stocks will face a “difficult environment” maintaining high prices that have helped to buoy the market, said Edward Moya of Oanda in a report.
-He said stocks also face "big risks” from corporate earnings and a battle in Washington over raising the government's debt limit.
+If the economy cools, tech stocks will face a “difficult environment” maintaining high prices that have helped to buoy the market, Edward Moya of Oanda said in a report.
+He said stocks face “big risks” from corporate earnings and a battle in Washington over raising the government’s debt limit.

 The Kospi in Seoul tumbled 1.6% to 2,482.50 after South Korea reported unexpectedly strong economic growth in the first quarter, avoiding a technical recession.
 Korean economic activity expanded by 0.3% over the previous three-month period, rebounding from a 0.4% contraction.

-Analysts expect companies in the S&P 500 to report their worst drop in earnings since the spring of 2020, when the pandemic paralyzed the economy.
+Analysts expect companies in the S&P 500 to report their biggest drop in earnings since the spring of 2020, when the pandemic paralyzed the economy.

 Microsoft is due to report earnings Tuesday and Amazon on Thursday.
 Microsoft fell 1.4% and Amazon dipped 0.7%.